papivot/pace-docs/PKS Workload Deployment using Helm.md

 prometheus-server-5d5f6db7cc-mq2gp               2/2     Running   0          12m
 ```

-Congratulations.
+Congratulations!
 You have completed the deployment of Prometheus and Grafana.

 ## Accessing the dashboard (application)